Home > Tips & Tricks > How To Deep Clean An Aquarium

 Be careful not to get any substrate under the sponge, as scraping it across the glass can cause unsightly damage.

 Tip: After you’re done with everything else on this list, give the outside of the tank a good polish as well.
-Dried water droplets are not very noticeable but your aquarium will still look much cleaner if you wipe them off.
+Dried water droplets are not very noticeable, but your aquarium will still look much cleaner if you wipe them off.

 3. Prune plants or corals